Saccharomyces boulardii

 What is the recommended dosage of Saccharomyces boulardii?

-The clinically studied dose for Saccharomyces boulardii is 250–500 mg twice daily (5–10 billion CFU/day); 250 mg three times daily for C. difficile prevention.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 250–500 mg twice daily (5–10 billion CFU/day); 250 mg three times daily for C. difficile prevention Always follow the product label and check with a healthcare provider for personal advice.

-Reported potential side effects may include: Generally well-tolerated; transient flatulence or bloating in 1–2% of users during initial use Constipation occasionally reported (opposite issue from typical probiotics) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Saccharomyces boulardii is well tolerated at studied doses.
+Reported effects can include: Generally well-tolerated; transient flatulence or bloating in 1–2% of users during initial use Constipation occasionally reported (opposite issue from typical probiotics) It may also interact with some medications.
+Saccharomyces boulardii is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Antibacterial antibiotics — no interaction (yeast is naturally resistant); take concurrently for AAD prevention Antifungal medications (fluconazole, ketoconazole, nystatin) — these will kill S. boulardii; do not co-administer Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Antibacterial antibiotics — no interaction (yeast is naturally resistant); take concurrently for AAD prevention Antifungal medications (fluconazole, ketoconazole, nystatin) — these will kill S. boulardii; do not co-administer If you take prescription medication, check with a pharmacist or doctor before using it.